Hostile Takeover

 Bodies flew in arc, singed by the heat.
 Five bodies — J and Uzi among them.
 J’s twisted wings glimmered in the light, and the only look on her face was a screenful of critical errors.

 She shielded Uzi from the blast.
 Together, they fell.
 The impact parted them, bouncing and scraping across the ground.
-The workers sat unmoving.
+The twice-dead WDF sat unmoving.
 Uzi, too, was still, but J had a disassembler’s fortitude.
 Armless, she crawled twitching across the ground, toward Uzi, and then draped herself over the worker, as if to shield or hold her.

 N watched it all fall apart with both eyes hollow.